neverbreath/diploma-k8s/docs/architecture.md

 - The number of replicas in a Deployment can be changed with the command `kubectl scale deployment frontend --replicas=4`.
 In the current configuration (single node), all pods are placed on `prod-server`, but when worker nodes are added, Kubernetes automatically distributes the load.
 - The private registry runs as a single instance, which is acceptable for a laboratory environment.
 For production, a highly available storage (e.g., S3 or external registry) is recommended.

-## 8. Conclusion

-This architecture demonstrates the complete containerization cycle: from writing code and building an image to orchestration and security enforcement.
-It is built on the domestic Alt Linux OS, which aligns with import substitution requirements and can serve as a foundation for real small business projects.

-All components are automated with Vagrant and shell scripts, ensuring reproducibility and ease of deployment.